 It’s the end of a long day.
 You’ve been at work 9-5, managed to fit in an hour of exercise, and now it’s time to pick your dinner.
 If you’re like most people, then this is a regular occurrence.
-You’re tired, you feel like you’ve worked hard and therefore, you’re deserving of a pizza…but then you also had pizza the other night…and you had some of that cake from your co-worker’s party…and a large popcorn at the cinema the other night.
+You’re tired, you feel like you’ve worked hard, and therefore, you deserving of a pizza…but then you also had pizza the other night…and you had some of that cake from your co-worker’s party…and a large popcorn at the cinema the other night.

 It doesn’t matter though, right?
 If you exercise regularly, then you can’t put on weight.
 Whatever weight you do put on, you can easily burn it off the next time you hit the gym.
 I mean, take a look at those teenage boys who seem to get away with eating whatever they want just because they play a few hours of sports each week.

-In this article, we’re going to explore whether you really can take a more relaxed approach to your diet if you exercise, how relaxed that approach can be, whether those “naturally skinny” people really are naturally skinny or if they are freezing fat cells in some unknown way, and how to manage both your diet and exercise for an easy, stress-free, and healthy lifestyle.
+In this article, we’re going to explore whether you really can take a more relaxed approach to your diet if you exercise, how relaxed that approach can be, whether those “naturally skinny” people are naturally skinny or if they are freezing fat cells in some unknown way, and how to manage both your diet and exercise for an easy, stress-free, and healthy lifestyle.

 Does the Gym Negate Calories In vs Calories Out?

 The first thing to understand when it comes to gaining and losing weight is that your caloric balance will determine your results.
-If you’re burning more calories than you’re eating, you’re going to lose weight, and if you’re burning less calories than you’re eating, then you’re going to gain weight.
+If you’re burning more calories than you’re eating, you’re going to lose weight, and if you’re burning fewer calories than you’re eating, then you’re going to gain weight.
 This is the overriding rule of all weight-related goals.

 The two ways to manage this are through exercise and diet.
-So, hitting the gym does allow for you to eat a little more calories than you otherwise would.
+So, hitting the gym does allow you to eat a little more calories than you otherwise would.
 Yet, you might not be burning as many calories as you think and this perception could be affecting your habits in the time after your exercise.